Intersex people and military service: Japan

 During the Taishō period (30 July 1912 to 25 December 1926) an intersex man who was initially assigned female at birth underwent sex reassignment surgery to masculinize his genitals and was allowed to be assessed for military service.
 He was rejected for not being tall enough but his intersex status was not commented on.

 Iran

-Since the first half of the 20th century intersex people who were assigned male at birth and had surgery to correct any issues were allowed to serve and intersex persons assigned female at birth could also serve if they choose to transition to male and have surgery.
+Since the first half of the 20th century, intersex people who were assigned male at birth and had surgery to correct any issues were allowed to serve, and intersex persons assigned female at birth could also serve if they choose to transition to male and have surgery.

 Russia

-According to the laws of the Russian Federation, only people with a male gender marker in a passport are eligible for drafting.
-People with a female gender marker in the passport can serve in the army at will.
-At the same time, there are a number of medical restrictions, in accordance with which military service can be prohibited or restricted.
-Such restrictions include those that may be manifestations of intersex traits (such as vaginal atresia, absence of the penis, cryptorchidism, amenorrhea).
+According to the laws of the Russian Federation, only people with a male passport gender marker are eligible for drafting.
+Those with a female passport gender marker can serve in the army at will.
+However, there are a number of medical restrictions for which military service can be prohibited or restricted.
+These restrictions include those that may be manifestations of intersex traits, such as vaginal atresia, absence of the penis, cryptorchidism, and amenorrhea.